dkcodie/NxtGen-AI-eWallet/README.md

 # NxtGen-AI-eWallet-Application

 Welcome to the **NxtGen-AI-eWallet-Application**!
-This innovative digital wallet solution is designed to simplify transactions, enhance user experience, and provide a secure environment for managing finances.
+This innovative digital wallet solution is designed to simplify transactions, enhance user experience, and provide a secure environment for managing finances with AI.

 ## Table of Contents